-Once the trial period is complete, each Home must have a minimum of $66\frac{2}{3}\%$ agreement of the full-time and part-time employees who vote on the issue to continue with the new schedule on a permanent basis.
+Once the trial period is complete, each Home must have a minimum of 66% agreement of the full-time and part-time employees who vote on the issue to continue with the new schedule on a permanent basis.

-- 15.14 (a) There will be an interval of not less than fifteen and one-half (151⁄2) hours off between scheduled shifts unless the employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover. - (b) Full-time employees will not be scheduled to rotate over more than two different shifts during a week. - 15.15 The Employer agrees not to change tours of duty for presently employed employees working on permanent tours except by mutual agreement. - 15.16 Requests for specific days off shall be submitted in writing to the Director of Resident Care two (2) weeks prior to the posting of the schedule.
-Approval for such requests will be at the discretion of the Director of Resident Care and will not be unreasonably denied. - 15.17 The night shift shall be the first shift of the day.
+- 15.14 (a) There will be an interval of not less than fifteen and one-half (15 1⁄2) hours off between scheduled shifts unless the employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover. - (b) Full-time employees will not be scheduled to rotate over more than two different shifts during a week. - (c) For full-time employees, at least forty-eight (48) hours off are to be scheduled following scheduled night shifts before being scheduled for a day or evening shift unless mutually agreed otherwise. - 15.15 Requests for specific days off shall be submitted in writing to the Director of Resident Care two (2) weeks prior to the posting of the schedule.
+Approval for such requests will be at the discretion of the Director of Resident Care and will not be unreasonably denied. - 15.16 The night shift shall be the first shift of the day.

-- 15.18 Work schedules to be posted two (2) weeks in advance to cover a six (6) week period. - 15.19 During each bi-weekly pay period there shall be four (4) days off, of which two (2) shall be scheduled as consecutive days off.
-The Employer will endeavour to provide schedules of not more than six (6) consecutive days.
-In any event, schedules will not provide for more than seven (7) consecutive days. - 15.20 Any available shifts outside the posted work schedule will be offered to regular part-time employees based on their availability and seniority before any casual part-time employees are utilized.
-Where no regular part-time employee is willing to perform the available work, casual part-time employees on the basis of seniority will then be offered such work. - 15.21 For vacation scheduling purposes only, in accordance with Article 15.20, regular part-time employees will indicate their availability to replace full-time and regular part-time employees at the time of vacation planning as per Article 13.08.
-The Employer may pre-book regular part-time employees based on their availability.
-Where no regular part-time employees are available, the Employer may pre-book casual part-time based on their availability.
+- 15.17 Work schedules to be posted at least two (2) weeks in advance to cover a four (4) week period. - During each bi-weekly pay period there shall be four (4) days off of which two (2) shall be scheduled as consecutive days off.
+The Employer will endeavour to provide schedules of not more than five (5) consecutive days unless the employees agree otherwise. - 15.19 (a) All regular part-time employees shall be scheduled for a minimum of three (3) shifts bi-weekly, if available.
+Any additional shifts will be offered on a rotational basis to part-time employees before any casual employees are utilized.
+Where no regular part-time employee is willing to perform the available work, casual part-time employees on the basis of seniority will then be offered such work. - (b) After the time sheet has been posted, extra shifts that become available shall be offered to employees on the basis of seniority up to seventy-five (75) hours bi-weekly. - (c) When additional shifts are offered, it is understood the employer will allow nurses thirty (30) minutes to return a call to accept any shift that is offered, provided the shift would not begin within 72 hours of the call being placed.